ConnorSweeneyDev/.config/readme.md

   `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.
 Now it will be run at startup and is accessible from the start menu in case you need to restart the manager.
 - Ensure you have `$Env:KOMOREBI_CONFIG_HOME = 'C:/Users/[USERNAME]/Komorebi'` at the bottom of your
-  PowerShell user config `.ps1` file.
+  PowerShell user config `.ps1` file, rather than the name I use.
 - Download this [tool](https://github.com/valinet/Win11DisableRoundedCorners) and run it to disable rounded corners for windows.
 - Restart your PC.

-Keybinds can be configured in `komorebi.ahk`, the top menu bar can be configured in the yasb `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json` and `applications.yaml`.
+Keybinds can be configured in `wm.ahk`, the top menu bar can be configured in the yasb `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json` and `applications.yaml`.